Ankle Brace for Basketball: Play Hard, No Fear

 Your ankle needs to move up and down freely.
 That's how you run, jump, and push off.
 A good brace protects against the sideways roll, the inward twist that causes most sprains, while leaving that up-and-down motion alone.

-There's also a proprioception benefit that doesn't get enough credit.
-Proprioception, your body's built-in sense of where your joints are, gets dulled when your ankle is fatigued or beat up.
+There's also a coordination benefit that doesn't get enough credit.
+Your body has a built-in sense of where your joints are.
+It gets dulled when your ankle is fatigued or beat up.
 A brace adds tactile feedback that helps your body react faster to instability.
 You feel it before you feel the full roll.

-I'm going to be real with you, I didn't wear a brace the first time I sprained my ankle.
+Look, I didn't wear a brace the first time I sprained my ankle.
 Felt fine, walked it off, moved on.
 Second injury, same ankle.
 That time, it was much worse.
 The kind of worse that gets you workers comp paperwork and a real doctor instead of just walking it off again.
 If I'd had the right support the first time, the second one probably wouldn't have happened.
 The Swede-O Inner Lok 8 is what I'd put on before any game now.
-Lace-up with figure-8 straps, the closest thing to a tape job that actually stays in place all game. — Jason

 Brace vs. Tape: Why the Brace Wins